 A Traffic Organisation Service (TOS) is a service to prevent the development of dangerous traffic situations and to provide for the safe and efficient movement of vessel traffic within the declared VTS area.

-it concerns the operational management of traffic and the planning of vessel movements to prevent congestion and dangerous situations, and is particularly relevant in times of high traffic density or when vessel movements may affect the traffic flow.
+It concerns the operational management of traffic and the planning of vessel movements to prevent congestion and dangerous situations, and is particularly relevant in times of high traffic density or when vessel movements may affect the traffic flow.

 A Traffic Organization Service should be provided when the VTS is authorized to provide services when, for example: